ati-ozgur/course-r-programming/2020/project-2020-todo.md

 16. Find which 10 countries have most order count

-17. Compare delivery statuses vs order statuses in a scatter plot
+17. Compare delivery statuses vs order statuses in a figure

 18. which department is most profitable